POSTPONED - The 2020 Aegina Summer School on Social Cognition

 The M&B application form can be downloaded here.

-Deadline: Submit the completed M&B Application Form as one SINGLE WORD document file with your last name as file name (e.g. LASTNAME.doc) to mb-office-please remove this email@example.com by Monday 24 February 2020, 23:59:59 CET.
+Deadline: Submit the completed M&B Application Form as one SINGLE WORD document file with your last name as file name (e.g. LASTNAME.doc) to mb-education-please remove this email@example.com by Sunday 29 March 2020, 23:59:59 CET.

-Once we receive your application, we will email you a confirmation of receipt within 1 day.
+Once we receive your application, we will email you a confirmation of receipt.
 If you do not hear back from us, please email again!

 How to apply - all other applicants